What Are the Best Walking and Running Apps?

 Cons:

-Less emphasis on community: Compared to NRC, adidas Running has a smaller and less active community.
+Less emphasis on community: Adidas Running’s community is smaller and less active than NRC’s.

 Premium features: Some advanced features require a paid subscription.